 There are some plants that taste a bit like cinnamon, but they are not of the Cinnamomum genus.
 The following plants are used as substitutes for cinnamon: white cinnamon (Canella winterana), winter’s bark (Drimys winteri), Cinnamodendron corticosum, clove bark (Dicypellium caryophyllaceum), and Massoy Bark (Cryptocarya massoia).23 Ecuadorian cinnamon (Ocotea quixos), and Aniba canelilla are also used as cinnamon substitutes.

 Some species are called cinnamon but don’t have anything in common with the cinnamon plant, except perhaps color.
-These plants include cinnamon rose (Rosa majalis) and sugar apples, also known as cinnamon apples (Annona squamosa).
+These plants include cinnamon rose (Rosa majalis) and sugar apples, which are also known as cinnamon apples (Annona squamosa).

 Cinnamon bark oil is distilled from the outer bark of the cinnamon tree.
 It is used for flavoring various products, for example, liqueur and perfume.

-Cassia cinnamon is also known as cassia, Bastard cinnamon, and Chinese cinnamon.
+Cassia cinnamon is also known as cassia, bastard cinnamon, and Chinese cinnamon.
 Cinnamon sticks are sometimes called cinnamon quills.